Sea Ranch Lakes, Florida: History

-It was named after the Sea Ranch Hotel, a landmark hotel across from North Ocean Drive, the gated community's main, public road.
-The "Lakes" part was added because of the residential village's two artificial lakes.
-The private road leading into the village's entrance is Gatehouse Drive.
+The Village of Sea Ranch Lakes was named after the oceanside "Sea Ranch" Hotel, which was across from North Ocean Drive, the gated community's main, public road.
+The "Lakes" part was added because of the residential village's two artificial, freshwater lakes.
+The private road leading into the village's entrance is Gatehouse Drive (named after the guardhouse that mimics a gatehouse, which in actuality is their own police station).